antiflasher/apcach/README.md

 ### APCA vs WCAG

-All contrast functions accept contrast model as a parameter.
+All contrast functions accept the contrast model as a parameter.
 When not specified, APCA is used.
 Use this parameter to specify the contrast model that apcach will use for color composition.

 ```js
 import { apcach, crToBg } from "apcach";